ARM Division elections

 The constituent bodies of the representative body are those entitled to appoint voting representatives under the bye-laws.
 This includes:

-Conference of local medical committees, consultants conference, junior doctors conference, public health medicine conference, medical academics conference, SAS doctors conference, medical students conference, retired members conference (Total: 8)
+Conference of local medical committees, consultants conference, resident doctors conference, public health medicine conference, medical academics conference, SAS doctors conference, medical students conference, retired members conference (Total: 8)

 Armed forces and occupational health committee/conference (Total: 2)